Metropolitan area: Bangladesh

-In Bangladesh, the large population centers which have significant Financial, political and administrative Importance are considered to be as Metropolitan cities, which are governed by City Corporations.
-In total, there are 12 City Corporations in Bangladesh.
-4 of them (Dhaka North City Corporation, Dhaka South City Corporation, Narayanganj City Corporation, Gazipur City Corporation) are part of Greater Dhaka Conurbation.
+In Bangladesh, the large population centres which have significant financial, political and administrative importance are considered to be as Metropolitan cities, which are governed by City Corporations.
+In total, there are 12 city corporations in Bangladesh.
+4 of them (Dhaka North City Corporation, Dhaka South City Corporation, Narayanganj City Corporation, Gazipur City Corporation) are part of Dhaka Metropolitan Area.

+Urban population rate: 36% (2024).
+Metropolitan area population data are referred to 2024.